shirazlinux/free-software-philosophy/content/blog/free-software-games.md

 - And the assets?
 Proprietary?
 Creative Commons?
 If the latter, which version?

-If you're not sure what's best, I would recommend using the GPL for your code, and CC-BY-SA for the assets.
+If you're not sure what's best, I would recommend using the GPL for your code, and CC BY-SA for the assets.
 This allows for derivative works, so long as they're also made open with a similar license.
 This enables the community to build on your work, porting it to new platforms, building a thriving modding community, and freely sharing your assets, ensuring an enduring legacy for your